Resident Return Visa − Frequently Asked Questions

 Whether or not you need a visa for your cruise depends on your situation.

 If your cruise begins or ends outside Australia and it visits Australian ports you will need to make sure that you have an appropriate visa to enter Australia as part of that cruise.

-If you are a permanent resident of Australia and your cruise is for more than 30 days or your cruise has not been approved by the Department of Immigration as a "round trip cruise", you will need to renew your resident return visa before you depart.
+If you are a permanent resident of Australia and your cruise is for more than 30 days or your cruise has not been approved by the Department of Home Affairs as a "round trip cruise", you will need to renew your resident return visa before you depart.